What do we mean when we talk about “circularity” in fashion? Or when we say that we are working to become "a fully circular business?"

 So, jeans might now be designed with removable buttons or stitches to replace metal rivets.
 And we’ll keep designs on T-shirts or embellishments like sequins to a minimum.

 We’ll also teach the teams about how they can ensure the clothes they create can be more easily recycled at the end of their life.

 But we’ve done it before.
 In June 2021 we launched our first Cradle to Cradle Certified™ Gold certified mom-fit denim jeans.
 The Cradle to Cradle Certified™ Product Standard is a set of globally recognized criteria for safe, more sustainable products with a lower impact on people and the planet.
 These jeans were our most sustainably made yet.
 They were 100% organic cotton, produced using less water and energy, made to last and designed to be recycled.

 EMF and The Jeans Redesign

-We’re also working with the Ellen MacArthur Foundation (EMF), the experts on all things circular.
-We joined EMF in 2018 as participants in its Make Fashion Circular initiative, to help reshape our industry towards a global circular fashion economy.
-As partners we’re collaborating with others to speed up the shift to a circular economy.
+We’re also working with the Ellen MacArthur Foundation, an international charity, committed to the creation of a circular economy.
+We joined the Foundation in 2018 as participants of their Make Fashion Circular initiative, to help reshape our industry towards a global circular fashion economy.
+As Partners, we’re collaborating with others to speed up the shift to a circular economy.

-On top of that we’re taking part in the EMF Jeans Redesign project.
-The Jeans Redesign project commits us to making more circular jeans that are used more, made to be made again, and made from safe, recycled or renewable materials.
+On top of that, we’re taking part in the Foundation's Jeans Redesign project.
+The Jeans Redesign project commits us to making circular jeans that are used more, made to be made again, and made from safe, recycled, or renewable materials.
 We’ve used these principles to make our first Jeans Redesign Collection of organic, recycled denim, which will be available in October.